SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 3. 🔗 (Chain Link) = The entry is allowed to be inserted by embedding similarity.
 4. ❌ (Red Cross) = The entry is disabled.

-#### Vector Storage Matching

-!!! warning Warning
-This content describes a pre-release version and is subject to change.
-!!!

-The Vector Storage extension provides an alternative to keyword matching by using the similarity between the recent chats and World Info entry contents.

-To enable and use this, the following prerequisites need to be met:

-1. Vector Storage extension is enabled and is configured to use one of the available embedding sources.
-2. The "Enable for World Info" checkbox is ticked in the Vector Storage extension settings.
-3. Either the World Info entries that are allowed for keyless matching have the "Vectorized" (🔗) status or the "Enabled for all entries" option is enabled in the Vector Storage settings.

-Vector Storage matching adheres to this set of rules:

-- The maximum number of entries that are allowed to be matched with the Vector Storage can be adjusted with the "Max Entries" setting.
-This number only sets the limit and does not influence the token budget set in the activation settings for World Info.
-All of the budgeting rules still apply.
-- This feature only replaces the check for keywords.
-All additional checks must be met for the entry to be inserted: trigger%, character filters, inclusion groups, etc.
-- The "Scan Depth" setting from Activation Settings or entry overrides is not used, instead, the Vector Storage "Query messages" value is utilized to get the text to match against.
-This allows for a configuration like "Scan Depth" set to 0, so no regular keyword matches will be made, but entries still can be activated by vectors.
-- A "Vectorized" status is only an additional marker.
-The entry would still behave like a normal, enabled, non-constant record that will be activated by keywords if they are set.
-Remove the keywords if you want them to be activated only by vectors.

-!!! note Note
-Since the retrieval quality depends entirely on the outputs of the embedding model, it's impossible to predict exactly what entries will be inserted.
-If you want deterministic and predictable results, stick to keyword matching.
-!!!

 #### Optional Filter

 Comma-separated list of additional keywords in conjunction with the primary key.